DAMO-NLP-SG/WebDesignAgent/README.md

 ### User Input
 It supports building webpages with text and images.
-1. **Text-to-Website Magic**: Transform your textual descriptions into fully functional, beautifully designed websites effortlessly.
+1. **Text → Website**: Transform your textual descriptions into fully functional, beautifully designed websites effortlessly.
+2.**Images → Website**: Simply upload your images, and watch as they are seamlessly integrated into stunning websites.
-2. **Image-to-Website Conversion**: Bring your visual ideas to reality by generating websites from your images.
+3. **Visual Clues → Website**: Bring your visual layout to reality by generating websites from your images.
-3. **Hybrid Design Capabilities**: Seamlessly combine text and images to create stunning, cohesive web designs.
+4. **Hybrid Design**: Seamlessly combine text, images and other visual clues to create stunning, cohesive web designs.

 ### Key Features
 1. **Multi-Page Mastery**: Generate and design interconnected web pages with dynamic redirect capabilities for a seamless user experience.